bradleyboy/docker-koken-apache/README.md

 # docker-koken-apache

 *This is a work in progress and used mostly for testing.
-We recommend using the official [Koken Docker image](https://github.com/koken/docker-koken-lemp) for production installs.*.
+We recommend using the official [Koken Docker image](https://github.com/koken/docker-koken-lemp) for production installs.*

 ## Features